-I had a big bunch of fresh parsley in the fridge.
-I’m sure I had something in mind when I bought it, but I can’t for the life of me remember what it was.
-So I thought I’d get some white fish and cook it in a parsley sauce for dinner.
-Yum, right?
-Well, Kipper and I got to the fish counter in the supermarket, and she had other ideas:
+For some reason, I had a big bunch of fresh parsley in the fridge.
+So I thought I’d get some white fish and cook it with a parsley sauce for dinner.
+A classic!
+What could possibly go wrong?

 “I want pink fish!”